 The Principal Investigator Dr. Arlindo da Silva (NASA/GSFC Code 610.1) will manage all technical and administrative aspects of this proposal.
 He will also be responsible for the design of the simulation software, and for evaluation of the Level 1 and Level 2 simulated data products.
 Dr. da Silva leads the aerosol data assimilation effort at the Glonal Modeling and Assimilation Office (GMAO) and he has been involved with satellite data assimilation since he joined GSFC in 1994; he was the lead developer of the GEOS-4 data assimilation system.
 He will devote approximately 25% of his time to this project, with 15% of his time being leveraged from GMAO core funds.
 He will be assisted by a full-time junior programmer who will provide software development support in all phases of this project.

-Co-Investigator Dr. Watson Gregg ….
+Co-Investigator Dr. Watson Gregg ….will develop the global ocean normalized water leaving radiances using a global ocean biogeochemical simulation coupled to a hyper-spectral radiative transfer simulator.
+He will provide the radiances to the PI who will be responsible for bundling the ocean surface radiance model with the aerosol simulation.
+He will provide assistance to the PI for realistic viewing and solar geometries by providing SeaWiFS Level 2 data.
+He will require 0.3FTE in the first two years and 0.4FTE in the last.

+Co-I Gregg is also Co-I on another PACE proposal, which involves using the NOBM/OASIM model configuration to facilitate algorithm development for phytoplankton group identification.
+The waork effeort is nearly the same for both efforts.
+In the event that both proposal are selected for funding, Co-I Gregg will only ask for funding for one of the tasks (i.e., a total of 0.3, 0.3 and 0.4FTE for effort on both tasks).

 Co-Investigator Dr. (Ocean Person) …